Marketing Manager Resume Examples & Tips

 Increased website traffic by 25% through developing and executing new SEO marketing tactics, generating 30 new customer leads and increasing brand awareness and annual revenue by $500k

-4. Use hard numbers to quantify your marketing manager resume
+4. Use hard numbers to quantify your achievements

 As a marketing manager, you’re aware that to get customers to buy a product or service, you’ll have to make them trust in its value.
 The same principles apply to writing a great marketing manager resume.
 The best way to make hiring managers trust your marketing experience is by showing them the kind of value you can bring to their company.
 The best way to do this?
 By providing detailed descriptions of your marketing successes backed up by hard numbers.